bgpcoin/bgpcoin/README.md

 # Current Bounties

+1. 8 BGP per blog post evangelizing BGPCoin
+2. 1024 BGP (4 block rewards) for a cleaner Makefile that integrates with systemd
-1. 10240 BGP (40 block rewards) for a nicely designed site
+3. 10240 BGP (40 block rewards) for a nicely designed site
+4. 10240 BGP (40 block rewards) for command line scripts that allow ISPs to pay each other using the API
-2. 20480 BGP (80 block rewards) for an ISP who agrees to take BGPCoin
+5. 20480 BGP (80 block rewards) for an ISP who agrees to take BGPCoin
-3. 20480 BGP (80 block rewards) for a Mac OS X wallet
+6. 20480 BGP (80 block rewards) for a Mac OS X wallet
-4. 20480 BGP (80 block rewards) for an Android wallet
+7. 20480 BGP (80 block rewards) for an Android wallet
-5. 102400 BGP (400 block rewards) for listing on an exchange, per exchange
+8. 102400 BGP (400 block rewards) for listing on an exchange, per exchange